willhansen/kotlin/spec-docs/annotation-options.md

 ## Inherited

-This one is of rather unclear value, and we do not support it in Kotlin.
+This one is of rather unclear konstue, and we do not support it in Kotlin.
 One can use platform-specific annotation to express it.